wisogetnid/roll20-dnd-5e-macros/src/monster-template/traits-ability-explanation.md

 %{selected|repeating_npcaction_$1_npc_action}
 %{selected|repeating_npcaction_$2_npc_action}
 ```
-When on a concrete monster, add, remove or change the attacks this monster would execute as its Multiattack
+When on a specific monster, add, remove or change the attacks this monster would execute as its Multiattack

 ### Action:1
 ```